Principal Components for Model-Agnostic Modified Gravity with 3x2pt: Analysis set-up and methodology

 We expect the PCA method will operate effectively if certain underlying assumptions are true.
 The most important assumption is that the reduction matrix built assuming theory-specific, fixed modifications to gravity (measured at fixed parameters $\mathbf{p}_{\text{MG}^m}$) adequately captures a broad class of nonlinear behaviour.
 The results in the next section indicate that, for a 3$\times$2pt LSST Y1-like analysis, the PCA-based data reduction method appears to be robust to that assumption for the cases considered.
+We refer the reader to Appendix \ref{Appendix:convergence_trainingtheories} for an investigation into the completeness of our minimal PCA basis for theories displaying the Vainshtein screening mechanism.

 We are also assuming that the modified gravity DE-like parameterisation ($\mu_0$ and $\Sigma_0$) is good at capturing the linear-regime modified gravity signatures of the theories under consideration, and will therefore not introduce model mis-specification biases in our cosmological parameter estimation.
 As we will see, this assumption is not strictly valid for all tested theories, as discussed in Section \ref{sec:MG_param_bias}.
 The latter is a standard assumption and is independent of our PCA method, also existing within the standard scale-cut case, but we state it here for completeness.